Skip to content

 Air pollution in Ghana

 Ghana is one of only seven African countries with real-time air pollution monitors, but the availability and accessibility of air quality data is limited.
 The national government does not have a nationwide air quality policy or targets.
 However, there are sector-specific policies and guidelines that address air pollution, as well as clean air initiatives in Accra.
+Our report shows that Accra could save ~$216m from implementing clean air interventions from 2023-2040, which is about 20% of the Ghanaian government’s total health budget 2022 ($1.1 bn).
+Greenhouse gas emissions could be abated by 70Mt of CO2e, equivalent to ~140% of Ghana’s current annual emissions.

 Tackling Ghana’s air pollution crisis

-Addressing air pollution presents a real opportunity to tackle the unique impacts of the climate crisis in Africa, and to support an informed path to sustainable development for the continent.”
+Addressing air pollution presents a real opportunity to tackle the unique impacts of the climate crisis in Africa, and to support an informed path to sustainable development for the continent.
+A locally-led and sustainable approach is enabling us to accelerate systemic change in a continent bearing the brunt of the climate crisis.

 Desmond Appiah, Head of Ghana at Clean Air Fund

-See more on Africa
+See more on Ghana